spicypapr1ka/spicypapr1ka.github.io/_pages/about.md

 🔭 My interests are in digital forensics, incident response, machine learning, and data engineering.

-🌱 I'm currently working towards the CompTIA Security+ certificaiton and building a homelab.
+🌱 I'm currently working towards the CompTIA Security+ certification and building a homelab.

 # Current Projects